js2920/antiCD19_CART_in_HLA_Desensitization/Betweenness_Centrality/README.md

 2) **SCENIC on LLP overlap sequences (union run, 10×) + aggregation + pre/post meta‑enrichment + dotplots**
 3) **NetworkX consensus/overlap graphs across multiple SCENIC_CAR runs (CAR_CD4)**

 All scripts are CLI tools with configurable paths and parameters.
-They are designed to run against the Zenodo reference bundle **https://doi.org/10.5281/zenodo.17085448**
+They are designed to run against the Zenodo reference bundle **https://doi.org/10.5281/zenodo.17085448**.
+A path agnostic raw script processing the files downstream of the CAR extraction, Dandelion and CellTypist workflows is also provided as SCENIC_NetworkX_raw.py

 > 🔗 **Data bundle**: